 I recently began looking at my options in marine hydraulic boat steering and found a company called UltraFlex, also known as Uflex.
 They are a local company for me; located just over the Skyway bridge in Sarasota Florida.
 After doing some research, checking out some cut-away diagrams, and speaking with the guys at Uflex, I became very interested in their SilverSteer hydraulic boat steering system.
 This marine hydraulic steering system looks down right beefy, very modern, and seems to be built with a great deal of engineering behind it., namely in the overall design, mounting position, and in the high-end parts that are used.
 Overall, the SilverSteer hydraulic boat steering system seems like a winner at first glance.

 In the coming months I will be installing Uflex's SilverSteer hydraulic steering system on a 223 Aquasport Osprey.
 We are doing a full restoration and makeover on this boat, including a new deck reusing the original factory non skid, full digital switching marine power center, leaning post with shock absorbing system, electromechanical trim tabs (going with UFlex here too), , LED lights, motor, boat trailer, and many other goodies!

 I will be writing in-depth reviews on all of these products, and the Uflex hydraulic SilverSteer system will be found right here.
-In addition, I will include first hand video clips of the install and sea trial.
 Below is the hydraulic steering system specs.
 Stay tuned.

 SilverSteer™ outboard steering systems packaged in a box